nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

     // please provide at least one set of data.
     // Support for multi-branch pipelines: If there are multiple branches in the code repository,
     // the project pipeline runtime will retrieve the pipelines of multiple branches based on the 'pipelines' properties.
     // An example of multi-branch pipelines:
     // A team adopts trunk-based development and there are a trunk named 'main' and multiple short-lived feature branches in the code repository.
-    // During the development stage, developers push code to feature branches, triggering the pipeline configuration of dev.yaml.
+    // During the development stage, developers push code to the feature branches, triggering the development pipeline.
-    // The pipeline will carry out tasks such as static code analysis, building, and unit testing.
+    // The pipeline will perform tasks such as static code analysis, building, and unit testing.

-    // During the integration and testing phase,
-    // developers request to merge branches prefixed with feature and fix into the main branch.
-    // After code review approval,
-    // it will trigger the pipeline configuration of main.yaml to perform integration, testing and other activities.
     // During the integration stage, developers submit MRs to merge the feature branches into the trunk.
-    // If the MR is approved, it will trigger the pipeline configuration of main.yaml.
+    // If the MR is approved, it will trigger the integration pipeline.
-    // The pipeline will carry out tasks such as building, deployment, and testing.
+    // The pipeline will perform tasks such as building, deploying, and testing.

-    // During the release phase, when release manager or release engineer tags the main branch,
+    // During the release stage, a release manager or engineer applies tags based on the main branch, triggering the release pipeline.
-    // it triggers the pipeline configuration of release.yaml to push images with the specified tags to the image repository.
+    // The pipeline will push production images to the image repository, specifically designed to store production images.
-    // To implement a multi-branch pipeline scenario, you need to configure multiple sets of pipelines (refer to the request example).
+    // To implement a multi-branch pipeline scenario, you need to configure multiple sets of pipeline (refer to the request example).
     "pipelines": [
         {
             // name is used to associate the pipeline with the event source.